 Khamraev dismisses an ethnic or cultural conception of Uzbek identity in his presentation of the native villagers he encounters on his journey.
 Ismail almost kills Maksumov in a rage, before realising Maksumov was not the person who stole his horse and killed his brother.
 Discovering that it was actually the Bamachi warlord, Khairulla, who killed his brother, positions Ismail as a friend and ally of Maksumov.
 The next morning Ismail laughs and jokes with Maksumov about his past ignorance and antagonism.
-He reveals the Soviet- Central Asian integration process underlying the ambition in the Central Asian Western, "Аллах послал мне друга, а я хотел его убить! [laughter from both]".1022 Allah, in this presentation, looks favourably on identifying with the communists.
+He reveals the Soviet- Central Asian integration process underlying the ambition in the Central Asian Western, "Аллах послал мне друга, а я хотел его убить! [laughter from both]".
+1022 Allah, in this presentation, looks favourably on identifying with the communists.
 The rage and irrationality of the Uzbek villager is presented as having to be soothed by Maksumov's rational communist ideals, and in doing so he turns the villager into an anti-Basmachi ally.
 In this way, the Red Army officer, with this superior western ideology, is capable of convincing a villager to turn his back on the traditional and anti-Soviet ethno-religious identity promoted by the Basmachi.

-1021 Rouland, Abikeyeva and Beumers, Cinema in Central Asia.
+$^{^{1021}}$ Rouland, Abikeyeva and Beumers, $\it Cinema$ in $\it Central$ $\it Asia.$

-Whereas The Seventh in Bullet criticisms of native levels of cultural and political development are explored through moral and personal failings, in The Bodyguard, traditional cultural practices are explicitly ridiculed.
-The film centres Sultan Nazar, on а Basmachi enemy who has been captured, and his transit with Bolshevik guards across the steppe and mountains.
+Whereas in The Seventh Bullet criticisms of native levels of cultural and political development are explored through moral and personal failings, in The Bodyguard, traditional cultural practices are explicitly ridiculed.
+The film centres on Sultan Nazar, a Basmachi enemy who has been captured, and his transit with Bolshevik guards across the steppe and mountains.